tghosgor/threadpool11/README.md

 threadpool11
 ==========

-### A fast, cross-platform thread pool implementation using C++11 features.
+### A fast, lock-free, cross-platform thread pool implementation using C++11 features.

-You can find the *VERY EASY* API documentation on header annotations.
+You can find the *dead simple* API documentation on header comments.

-This project has been initially developed in just a few hours of free time as I could not find a simple lightweight thread pooling library for my needs.
+This project was initially developed in just a few hours of free time as I could not find a simple lightweight thread pooling library for my needs.

-This thread-pool implementation assumes that workload takes a considerable time to process.
-It is not tuned towards fast work posting (on the other hand, it takes as low as 2 seconds to post 1 million _work_ s to the pool on an _x86-64 x2 3.4 GHz_, so it is pretty fast enough.
-Yet the test case is in a _for_ loop, a real case would relatively be more performant due to less mutex interceptions).

 I will be glad to hear about the suggestions/ideas you have about the project, via the [issue reporting section](https://github.com/tghosgor/threadpool11/issues).

 All non '_-dev_' branches are safe to use but prefer the latest version.

-###For more information, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
-There is also a demo application in repository.

 ##Dependencies
 ###boost::lockfree
-You don't need to have anything external but the project uses boost::lockfree.
-If you have Boost and CMake var Boost\_FOUND is _true_ it will use your boost.
+You don't need to have anything external but the project uses `boost::lockfree`.
+If you have Boost and CMake var `Boost_FOUND` is `true` it will use your boost.
 If not. there is one in the repo and it will be used.